Ronaldwm89/-Learning-Projects/README.md

 1. Organized and well-commented code.
 2. A variety of projects, ranging from games to simulations and useful tools.
-3. Individual README.md files (in Portuguese, English, and Spanish) for each project, detailing their purpose and functionality.
+3. Individual README.md files (in Portuguese and English) for each project, detailing their purpose and functionality.
 I hope these projects showcase my dedication to learning and growing in the tech field.
 Feel free to explore, comment, and provide feedback.

 ### Contato/Contact: